PART 5: BLACK HEART - WHITE SANDS - BLACK TRIANGLES

 Sometimes after or before the days' sorties pilots would meet me at the fence and ask me if I took any photos of their aircraft.
 If one thing was for sure, it's pilots have egos and they wanted photos of their aircraft in flight.
 They'd give their information and the tail code and I'd find a snap of their ride in my stacks and send them a print.
 In return they'd send me a unit patch.

 Every year Roving Sands would have a pubic outreach event and citizens were allowed inside the fence to meet the servicemen and look at their machines close-up.
 Many of the pilots recognize me as being the guy at the fence and they would talk to me.
 I made sure I had a stack of my best still photos fresh from the drugstore to hand out.
 It was a great way to make contacts.
 I told them who I was, who I wrote for and what all the radios were for.
 Most were surprised their communications were that easy to monitor.
 Some wanted to know what equipment to buy so they could do it at home one they had left the military.
-I made friendships that lasted to this day.
+I made friendships that last to this day.

 It was just after dark when my farther-in-law showed up at the fence line to watch the free airshow.
 His wife Patsy (my mother-in-law) usually kept a short leash on him but on this evening he had ditched the monthly meeting at the Roswell Soroptimist Club and decided to come take a look-see.